Algebraic Surfaces in Positive Characteristic: Cohomological tools and invariants

 \subsection{Differential one-forms}

-We shall see in Section \ref{uni and super} that over fields of positive characteristic the pull-back of a non-trivial differential forms under a morphism may become zero.
-However, by a fundamental theorem of Igusa \cite{Igusa Fundamental}, every non-trivial global $1$-form on $\Alb(X)$ pulls back, via ${\rm alb}_X$ to a non-trivial global $1$-form on $X$.
-We thus obtain the estimate
+We shall see in Section \ref{subsec:instructive example} that in positive characteristic, the pull-back of a non-zero differential form under a morphism may become zero.
+However, by a fundamental theorem of Igusa \cite{Igusa Fundamental}, every non-trivial global $1$-form on $\Alb(X)$ pulls back, via ${\rm alb}_X$, to a non-zero global $1$-form on $X$.
+This implies the estimate